the8thday/KintorPythonScript/README.md

-## this project is all about data science
+## This project is a repertoire of python script in Kintor

+notebooks: jupyter notebook